bnoordsij/goku_karabiner/readme.md

 ## Basic bindings
 There are some bindings I have found I cannot go without

+### Learning curve
+I have to be honest, the timing is quite intuitive and most of the time does not conflict with regular typing

 ### Option - open
 These are based on the order they appear in Dock
 - 1 Forklift (or Finder)